timlabs/uscode/United States Code/TITLE 06-DOMESTIC SECURITY/CHAPTER 1-HOMELAND SECURITY ORGANIZATION/SUBCHAPTER XIII-EMERGENCY COMMUNICATIONS/SUBCHAPTER XIII-EMERGENCY COMMUNICATIONS.md

 #### (a) In general
 * There is established in the Department an Emergency Communications Division.
 The Division shall be located in the Cybersecurity and Infrastructure Security Agency.

-#### (b) Assistant Director
+#### (b) Executive Assistant Director
-* The head of the Division shall be the Assistant Director for Emergency Communications.
-The Assistant Director shall report to the Director of Cybersecurity and Infrastructure Security.
-All decisions of the Assistant Director that entail the exercise of significant authority shall be subject to the approval of the Director of Cybersecurity and Infrastructure Security.
+* The head of the Division shall be the Executive Assistant Director for Emergency Communications (in this section referred to as the "Executive Assistant Director").
+The Executive Assistant Director shall report to the Director of Cybersecurity and Infrastructure Security.
+All decisions of the Executive Assistant Director that entail the exercise of significant authority shall be subject to the approval of the Director of Cybersecurity and Infrastructure Security.

 #### (c) Responsibilities
-* The Assistant Director for Emergency Communications shall—
+* The Executive Assistant Director shall—

   * (1) assist the Secretary in developing and implementing the program described in section 194(a)(1) of this title, except as provided in section 195 of this title;